PainterHalver/socket.io_chat_example/README.md

 - [x] Don’t send the same message to the user that sent it.
 Instead, append the message directly as soon as he/she presses enter.
 - [x] Add “{user} is typing” functionality.
 - [ ] Show who’s online.
+- [ ] Text wrap when msg too long, or limit chars length
 - [ ] Add private messaging.